usman-wf/linux-ctfs/azure/README.md

 If you encounter any issues:

-1. Ensure your AWS CLI is correctly configured with your credentials.
+1. Ensure your Azure CLI is correctly configured with your credentials.
 2. Check that you're using a compatible Terraform version.
-3. Verify that you have the necessary AWS permissions to create the required resources.
+3. Verify that you have the necessary Azure permissions to create the required resources.

 If problems persist, please open an issue in this repository.